Feragon42/de-practice-ny-taxi/README.md

 # Learning Excersice using Python, Postgre and Dockers

 ## Objective:
-Build a dashboard that explore the information of the NY Taxi's trips in the official datasets published by [New York City Taxi and Limousine Commission]('https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page')
+Build a dashboard to explore information about NYC Taxi trips using the official datasets published by the [New York City Taxi and Limousine Commission](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page).

 ## Progress:
 ### V0.1